Get to know the fish and their habitats

 Interestingly, not every species that suffered has come back equally, and there are also new species not noted before.

 Not every reef has returned strongly.
-It is a bit of a mystery why, but in general those under continued stress – from divingdiving, resort building and sand pumping, for example – have struggled the most.
+It is a bit of a mystery why, but in general those under continued stress – from diving, resort building and sand pumping, for example – have struggled the most.

 Invertebrates